 The Journal of Family & Consumer Sciences (JFCS) is the official publication of the American Association of Family & Consumer Sciences (AAFCS).
 Its purpose, expressed by the mission statement, is "To be the premier journal in the family and consumer sciences profession and to embody the mission of AAFCS."
 As such, the JFCS publishes peer-reviewed articles and practical information that promotes the well-being of individuals; strong, resilient, and sustainable families; and supportive communities.
-The JFCS is published four times per year: January, April, September, and November.
-The most recent acceptance rate (June 2009) is 60%.
+The JFCS is published four times per year: February, May, August, and November.
+The acceptance rate is 60%.

 Contributions of original research/evaluation, practice, and strategies for success related to the five cross-cutting themes in the updated body of knowledge are encouraged: 1) wellness; 2) resource development and sustainability; 3) global interdependence; 4) capacity building; and 5) appropriate use of technology.
 See Journal of Family & Consumer Sciences 102(2), 7-13.